 - 2 tbsp olive oil

-- 4 cups water or beef broth, or both mixed
+- 4 cups water or beef broth or a mix of both

 - 1 tbsp dried or fresh thyme